Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 ksamil islands albania itinerary

-By day, choose a private or public beach, and hire day beds from chic beach clubs.
+By day, choose a private or public beach, and hire day beds from chic beach clubs (Ohana Beach Bar was one of our favorites!).
 By night, do as the locals do and enjoy promenading along the seafront, stopping for a bite to eat in the warm evening air.

 Day 7: Butrint National Park